openvenues/libpostal/README.md

 Most of the dictionaries have been derived with the following process:

-1. Tokenize all the streets in OSM for language x
+1. Tokenize every street name in OSM for language x
 2. Count the most common N tokens
-3. Optionally use frequent item set mining to get frequent phrases
+3. Optionally use frequent item set techniques to exctract phrases
 4. Run the most frequent words/phrases through Google Translate
 5. Add the ones that mean "street" to dictionaries
 6. Augment by researching addresses in countries speaking language x